 Police captain: Johnstown officer injured in scuffle

 Apr.
-1—JOHNSTOWN, Pa. — A Johnstown police officer suffered a knee injury during a scuffle with a juvenile who had been reported missing, police Capt.
+2—JOHNSTOWN, Pa. — A Johnstown police officer suffered a knee injury during a scuffle with a juvenile who had been reported missing, police Capt.
 Chad Miller said.

-Two officers were at the Haynes Street Sheetz store around noon Thursday when they found the 17-year-old male and his adult brother.
+Two officers were at the Haynes Street Sheetz store in Kernville around noon Thursday when they found the 17-year-old male and his adult brother.
+Miller said.

 Officers attempted to detain both after the juvenile gave a false name, Miller said.

-Police are searching for the unnamed juvenile who is being charged with aggravated assault and flight to avoid apprehension.
+Police are searching for the publicly unidentified juvenile who is being charged with aggravated assault and flight to avoid apprehension.

 The adult male was not charged.